Marcin-Kalita/hydraapp/readme.md

 ## How to use it?

-Click on `Add glass` add your drinked beer per day, you can also enclose the beer `enclose glass` Every next day will restart they value
+Click on `Add glass` add your drinked water per day, you can also enclose the beer `enclose glass` Every next day will restart they value